-For more information about how to pack, upload, and register a UDF, see Pack, upload, and register.
+For more information about how to pack, upload, and register a UDF, see Pack,

 After completing the settings, click OK.
 You can find the registered function in the connected MaxCompute project, as shown in the following figure.

 5. Use the UDF.